The Great Resistance: Return-to-Office Enforcement Collapses

 For example, in May 2022, The Verge’s Zoë Schiffer reported that Apple’s director of machine learning, Dr. Ian Goodfellow, suddenly left the company after four years because of the firm’s return-to-office policy: “I believe strongly that more flexibility would have been the best policy for my team” he told his staff in an email message, saying Apple’s policy change accounted for part of the reason for his decision to leave the company.

-An artificial intelligence expert, Dr. Goodfellow had earned a PhD from the University of Montreal in 2014.
+An artificial intelligence expert, Dr. Goodfellow, earned a PhD from the University of Montreal in 2014.
 Before taking his job at Apple, the researcher had worked for Google, and he had also worked for Elon Musk at the machine learning developer OpenAI.
 CNBC reported that during only 13 months with Musk’s firm, Dr. Goodfellow had earned a staggering $800,000.

-Today Dr. Goodfellow works as a research scientist for DeepMind, an artificial intelligence developer headquartered in London.
+Today, Dr. Goodfellow works as a research scientist for DeepMind, an artificial intelligence developer headquartered in London.
 Prominently displayed at the top of its LinkedIn profile, DeepMind describes itself as a “hybrid workplace” with flexible time on-site.

 Requiring that all employees return to their offices in Cupertino for at least three days a week, and advocated by CEO Tim Cook, Apple’s new return-to-office policy has endured fierce criticism from a faction of employees.
-A letter to the firm’s senior executives
+A letter to the firm’s senior executives obtained by MacRumors contains this language:

 Many of us feel we have to choose between either a combination of our families, our well-being, and being empowered to do our best work, or being a part of Apple.
 This is a decision none of us take lightly, and a decision many would prefer not to have to make.

 Other tech firms like Twitter and Airbnb may have instead introduced new work-from-anywhere policies to distance themselves from the rigid stance taken by Apple, and to help them attract talent defecting from competing employers.
-For example, kicking off a statement released on their website in late April 2022 entitled “Airbnb’s Design to Live and Work Anywhere,”
+For example, kicking off a statement released on their website in late April 2022 entitled “Airbnb’s Design to Live and Work Anywhere,” the San Francisco-based company posted this language:

 Since the COVID-19 pandemic began, a new world of travel has emerged.
 Millions of people are now more flexible about where they live and work.
 In response to this trend of newfound flexibility, Airbnb today announced our approach to allow employees to live and work anywhere, and how we will partner with destinations to help them attract remote workers.